Forgetting This One Thing Can Be a Sign of Dementia

 "It's important to keep in mind that a little forgetfulness does not mean you have dementia," says Dr. Kaiser.
 "While memory loss is commonly a central feature of dementia, there are many things that can cause memory problems.
 It's best to let your healthcare providers know about your concerns and to get checked out."

 He adds: "There are many good methods to evaluate memory problems and help determine if there should be any cause for concern.
 Don't despair, be aware."
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.